giantswarm/gitops-template/docs/add_org.md

     sops --encrypt --in-place management-clusters/${MC_NAME}/secrets/${MC_NAME}.gpgkey.enc.yaml
     ```

-1. Push changes to the repository and wait for Flux to reconcile the secret.
+1. Push changes to the repository and wait for `Flux` to reconcile the secret.
 After that,
-Flux should be ready to decrypt and reconcile the organization's secrets.
+`Flux` should be ready to decrypt and reconcile the organization's secrets.

-1. Go to the Organization's directory:
+1. Go to the organization's directory:

     ```sh
     cd management-clusters/${MC_NAME}/organizations/${ORG_NAME}